 Native plants on an untrammeled landscape are central to traditional tribal activities.
-The plants and landscapes may have flourished over the past 10,000 years because of native fire and harvest techniques.
 The park has investigated the relationship of native practices and the ecological health of the park lands to better understand important traditional landscapes.
-However, lack of management actions at these sites could result in a loss or degradation of these traditional landscapes.
+Future management actions would be carried out in consultation with the associated tribe to prevent loss or degradation of these traditional landscapes.